deploymenttheory/terraform-provider-jamfpro/docs/index.md

 TEMP SOLUTION UNTIL JAMF PROVIDES SOLUTION
 - `mandatory_request_delay_milliseconds` (Number) A mandatory delay after each request before returning to reduce high volume of requests in a short time
 - `platform_base_url` (String) The Jamf platform gateway base URL for authentication when auth_method is 'platform'.
 Example: https://us.api.platform.jamf.com
-- `platform_scope` (String) The platform gateway scope type required when auth_method is 'platform'.
-Valid values are 'environment' or 'tenant'.
-- `platform_scope_id` (String, Sensitive) The platform gateway scope identifier required when auth_method is 'platform'.
-This is the UUID that identifies the target environment or tenant.
+- `platform_tenant_id` (String, Sensitive) The platform gateway tenant identifier (UUID) required when auth_method is 'platform'.
+This identifies the target Jamf Pro tenant.
 - `token_refresh_buffer_period_seconds` (Number) The buffer period in seconds for token refresh.

 <a id="nestedblock--custom_cookies"></a>